 - Explorer: Showcases Mapbox's vector data.

-- Location provider: Shows how to position and orient a
+- Location based game: Shows how to position and orient a

 PlayerGameObject on a map.